halloween party food pumpkin bat tarts

 I just love this with the fork pressed edges because the little markings almost appear like thick stitching all along the edges of our little bat tarts, like that of an old-fashioned plush toy!
 You’ll see this look is even further visible when you brush the bats with a little dark colored egg wash…

-Cut Slits To Release Steam
+Cut Slits In The Pastry To Release Steam

 When finished sealing the pumpkin pie tarts with the fork, cut some slits.
 Use a sharp paring knife to cut small, thin slits on the left and right wings.
 In addition to adding interest and texture to our spooky bat shapes, it also functions as a release pocket to help let out any steam that may build up during baking.
 Once finished, begin transferring your bats to your baking sheet.